 If you've got a track more or less down, and you're looking to get help with arrangement, production and mixing to get it release-ready, I can help.
 I'm a South African record producer and mixing engineer.
-I specialise in Pop, RnB and Hip-Hop production but I have extensive experience in genres such as EDM, Neo-Soul and Electro-Funk.
+I specialise in pop, hip-hop and R&B production but I have extensive experience in a variety of genres.
+I also design my own sample packs.

 I began my career as a remixer for other artists enabling me to achieve a top 10 positions on Beatport early on.
-I later decided to make the crossover into Pop and Urban music as these are genres I grew up listening to and love.
+I later decided to make the crossover into pop and hip-hop music as these are genres I grew up listening to and love.